NDUWRDC/NDU-Thesis-Template/README.md

 This set of files provides a template that can be used by all levels of students to write their paper in LaTeX.
 Some advantages of using a LaTeX template are:
 * Authors can focus on content, since the correct style is automatically applied.
-* The desired citation-style is used throughout and can easily be changed for the entire document.
+* Because style and content are separated in different files, it becomes easy to change certain aspects for the complete document, e.g. citation style.
 * The required structure is prepared and authors can add content to chapters right away.
 * Uniform linking within the document makes it easier to directly jump to sections from the table of content, to listed bibliography, to tables, graphs, images from the text.
 * The structure can be easily adapted to meet new requirements for future templates.